 In Ottawa, graduate studies in medical physics are offered at the MSc and PhD level, with specializations in imaging, cancer therapy, and medical biophysics.
 Medical physics studies comprise one component of the graduate program of the Ottawa-Carleton Institute for Physics (OCIP), which combines the resources of the Physics Departments at Carleton University and the University of Ottawa.
 The medical physics program is focused at Carleton University.

-The graduate program is research orientated.
+The graduate program is research oriented.
 In addition to the requirment of formal courses, both the MSc and PhD degrees require a thesis project under the supervision of an OMPI member; for the PhD, the emphasis is heavily on the latter.
-There are typically 20 to 25 graduate students enrolled in the program at any given time.
+There are typically around 20 graduate students enrolled in the program at any given time.